 “You, Edward Gove, shall be drawn on a hedge to the place of execution and there you shall be hanged by the neck, and when yet living be cut down and cast on the ground, and your bowels shall be taken out of your belly, and your privy members cut off and burnt while you are yet alive, your head shall be cut off and your body divided in four parts, and your head and quarters shall be placed where our Sovereign Lord the King pleaseth to appoint.
 And the Lord have mercy on your soul.”

-With that, Edward Gove was dispatched on a ship, lest he be rescued from prison, to the Tower of London since the colonists did not believe they had authority to actually carry out an execution.
+With that, Edward Gove was dispatched on a ship, lest he be rescued from prison.
+The colonists sent him to the Tower of London since they did not believe they had authority to actually carry out an execution.

-As Gove languished in the tower for more than a year, Cranfield renewed pressing his case for taxes and rents.
+As Edward Gove languished in the tower for more than a year, Cranfield started pressing his case again for taxes and rents.